connexcs/docs/docs/reporting-problems.md

 ### Tickets

-Support tickets cann be created by clicking the Safety Ring icon in the top-right of the dashboard.
+Support tickets are created by clicking the Safety Ring icon in the top-right of the dashboard.

 ### Phone